 Water flow (discharge) may be measured using a number of techniques including volumetric measurement, chemical dilution, slope/area and float gauging.
-The one most commonly used at Environment Waikato is current meter gauging.
+The one most commonly used at Waikato Regional Council is current meter gauging however the use of Acoustic Doppler technology is increasing.